Passenger wearing red thong iso proper mouth mask thrown off flight

-Passenger behavior at its best again on this United Airlines flight between Florida and Fort Lauderdale on Thursday (16 December).
+Passenger behaviour at its best again on this United Airlines flight departing from Fort Lauderdale, Florida on Thursday (16 December).
 30-year-old passenger Adam Jenne believed that wearing a red thong is sufficient as a face mask.

 Cabin crew was obviously not amused with Adam’s own Covid-19 regulations and threw him off the flight.
 Soon later followed by another disgruntled passenger.